 They also work together at the multilateral level, for example at the United Nations, the Organization for Security and Co-operation in Europe (OSCE) and the Council of Europe.
 According to tradition, the first visit abroad by a new federal president or foreign minister in either Switzerland or Austria is traditionally made to the other country.

-In 2016 the volume of trade between the two countries amounted to more than CHF 15 billion.
-While in previous years Switzerland had regularly recorded a deficit against Austria, the trade balance in 2015 was practically even.
+In 2017 the volume of trade between the two countries amounted to more than CHF 14 billion.
 Switzerland is one of the biggest foreign investors in Austria.
-Total investments by Swiss companies stood at CHF 6.8 billion at the end of 2015.
-Swiss companies employ around 33,060 people in Austria.
+Total investments by Swiss companies stood at CHF 8.2 billion at the end of 2016.
+Swiss companies employ around 31,778 people in Austria.

 Austrian direct investment in Switzerland has risen sharply since 2000 and at the end of 2016 amounted to CHF 7.3 billion.
 This corresponds to 10,770 jobs in Switzerland, mainly in industry.

 Cooperation in education, research and innovation

 Many Swiss professors teach in Austria and Austrian art academies train Swiss artists.
 Throughout the 2016-2017 school year, 1,791 Austrian students were registered in Switzerland.